ncockcro/Senior-Project/README.md

 # Senior-Project

 For my Computer Science capstone, I decided to recreate the popular educational game *Oregon Trail*!
-This is a semester long project where I am demonstrating a lot of the knowledge and information that I have gained during my time at Ramapo College of New Jersey.
+This is a semester long project where I am demonstrating the knowledge and information that I have gained during my time at Ramapo College of New Jersey.
 This game is written in C++ and was built using Visual Studio as the developing environment.

 ### Oregon Trail